-It is best to land in Seattle as early as possible as there is still some driving time on this day.
-Also there are a few sites in Seattle that are worth seeing, sites that can be seen in a few hours.
+It is best to land in Seattle as early as possible as there is still some driving to do on this day.
+Also there are a few sites in Seattle that are worth seeing, attractions that can be visited in a few hours.
 I landed in Seattle at 11:12 in the morning.
 From there I saw the Space Needle and the museums at its base.
-I picked up a rental car and after the short sightseeing stint in Seattle I was headed for Bellingham Washington via Highway 11.
+I picked up a rental car and after the short sightseeing stint in Seattle I headed for Bellingham Washington via Highway 11.
 The driving time on this day is about 2 hours and 40 minutes.
 I stayed at the Hampton Inn located at 3985 Bennett Drive.
 Phone Number (206) 676-7700.

 Day 3 : Leave very early.
 Drive from Bellingham to Clearwater, BC, via Highway 539 to 546 to Highway 1 to Highway 5.
-Highway 5 is called the Coquihalla Highway.
-Stop at the Fraser River Canyon.
+Highway 5 is called Coquihalla Highway.
+Stop at Fraser River Canyon.
 If time permits take a short drive up the canyon.
-There is a river gorge tram that provides exceptional views of the gorge and river.
+A river gorge tram provides exceptional views of the gorge and river.
 Stop in Kamloops and survey the town for possible hotel sites as you will be staying here on your return trip.
-Get a motel in Clearwater, preferably on or overlooking Dutch Lake which is an ideal swimming area.
-The total driving time is 6 hours.
+Get a motel in Clearwater, preferably on or overlooking Dutch Lake, an ideal swimming area.
+Total driving time is 6 hours.
 Motel: Jasper Way Inn, located on 57 E. Old North Thompson Highway.
 Phone Number (604) 674-3345.

 Private accommodations: Rainee’s Rooms is owned and operated by Lorraine & Eric Dietiker, located at 6 Aspen Crescent.
 Call by 6:00pm if you are going to be late.
 Phone Number (780) 852-5181.
 Email: email@example.com

-The Jasper Home Accommodation Association puts out a yearly brochure that lists over 50 private accommodations in the Jasper area.
+The Jasper Home Accommodation Association puts out a yearly brochure listing over 50 private accommodations in the Jasper area.
 For all of the Jasper Home accommodation listings, visit their very informative website: www.stayinjasper.com

-Day 5: The top priority for this day is to relax after the previous fast-paced days.
+Day 5: The top priority for this day is to relax after the fast-pace of the previous days.
 The tram ride to the top of the mountains overlooking the town of Jasper is fantastic.
-There are many hiking trails and lakes nearby.
+Numerous hiking trails and lakes are located nearby.
 Visit some of the mountain goat lookouts and Athabasca Falls.
-The driving time is very negotiable.
+Driving time varies.
 One nice thing about this town, being just about the most northerly point of the trip, was that daylight was present until at least 11:00pm.
 Again, stay at private accommodations (Rainee’s Rooms)

 Ammolite, one of nature’s rarest gems is mined solely in Alberta.
 This gemstone is in many of the geological and jewelry shops around Alberta and in British Columbia.
 The stone is a mix of brilliant reds, greens, and blues.
 Ammolite comes from a rare mineralized fossil, the ammonite.

-Much wildlife can be seen in many of the Canadian Rocky Mountain parks, not excluding Jasper National Park.
+Plenty of wildlife can be seen in many of the Canadian Rocky Mountain parks including Jasper National Park.